stackhpc/stackhpc-kayobe-config/doc/source/configuration/magnum-capi.rst

 Once the seed VM has been provisioned, it can be accessed via SSH by running ``./bin/seed-ssh`` from the root of the azimuth-config repository.
 Within the seed VM, the k3s cluster and the HA cluster can both be accessed using the pre-installed ``kubectl`` and ``helm`` command line tools.
 Both of these tools will target the k3s cluster by default; however, the ``kubeconfig`` file for the HA cluster can be found in the seed's home directory (named e.g. ``kubeconfig-capi-mgmt-<site-specific-name>.yaml``).

+:Note:

-*Note* - The provision playbook is responsible for copying the HA ``kubeconfig`` to this location *after* the HA cluster is up and running.
+    The provision playbook is responsible for copying the HA ``kubeconfig`` to this location *after* the HA cluster is up and running.
 If you need to access the HA cluster while it is still deploying, the ``kubeconfig`` file can be found stored as a Kubernetes secret on the k3s cluster.

 It is possible to reconfigure or upgrade the management cluster after initial deployment by simply re-running the ``provision_capi_mgmt`` playbook.
 However, it's preferable that most Day 2 ops (i.e. reconfigures and upgrades) be done via a CD Pipeline.
 See `these Azimuth docs <https://stackhpc.github.io/azimuth-config/deployment/automation/>`_ for more information.